Codrington Island: Location and landscape

-Codrington Island lies on the north-east coast of Atlantic, in the Mercers Creek Bay in about 50 m from the Antigua shore and approximately 100 m of the town Rooms Estate, Pelican Island is located directly to north — two islands are connected to the mainland by the reefs.
-Crump Island is in the north-west.
-The cove which is detached from the Mercers Creek Bay by Codrington Island and lies to the south of island is called Lords Cove.
+Codrington Island lies on the north-east coast of Atlantic, in the Mercers Creek Bay in about 50 m from the Antigua shore and approximately 100 m of the town Rooms Estate.
+Nearby islands include Pelican Island to the north and Crump Island to the northwest.
+The small inlet which is detached from the Mercers Creek Bay by Codrington Island and lies immediately southward to island is called Lords Cove.

 Codrington Island is about 400 m long and maximum 300 m wide with a bay in the west with a small companion islet there.
 It rises only a few meters (feet) above the sea level, is covered by tropical shrubland and has no beach.

 History

-The island derived its name from the Codrington family, who were among the leading planters of the island, in particular they had the Barbuda (Barbuda's capital is also named after the family).
+The island derived its name from the Codrington family, who were among the leading planters of the island and prominent colonial administrators of Antigua and Barbuda.
+Members of the family controlled the island of Barbuda from the late 17th century until the 19th century, administering it as a plantation estate.
+The family name remains attached to several geographic features in the country, including the settlement of Codrington on Barbuda.

+Protected status

+Codrington Island forms part of the North East Marine Management Area (NEMMA), a protected coastal zone established in 2006 to conserve marine ecosystems, coral reefs, mangroves, and wildlife habitats along Antigua’s northeastern coast.
+The designation provides a framework for environmental protection and sustainable use of marine resources within approximately 78 km² of coastal waters.

-Now the island is owned by the Crown.
-Since 2006 it is the part of the North East Marine Management Area (NEMMA, 78 km²), rather unspecific reservation.
+The island remains uninhabited and is owned by the Crown as part of the national coastal estate of Antigua and Barbuda.